Wildlife of Malaysia: Mammals

 There are about 361 mammal species in Malaysia.
 Peninsular Malaysia holds four big cats: the Indochinese tiger, the Malayan tiger, the Indochinese leopard and also the clouded leopard.
 Another major predator is the sunbear.
 Large prey exists, such as the Sumatran rhinoceros, the Malayan tapir, mouse deer, barking deer, sambar deer, wild boar, and Bornean bearded pigs.

 Gaurs and Asian elephants can also be found.
-Lowland animals such as these also can be found at higher altitudes, along with animals specialised for mountain living, such as siamang gibbons, red squirrels, and lesser moon rats.
-East Malaysia lacks the tigers of the Peninsula, leaving clouded leopards, sunbears, and Sunda otter civets as the primary predators.
-Rhinoceroses and elephants are also found there, along with Bornean orangutans, Mueller's gibbons, macaques, proboscis monkeys, silvered leaf monkeys, langurs, and slow lorises.
+Lowland animals such as these also can be found at higher altitudes, along with animals specialised for mountain living, such as siamang gibbons, red squirrels, and lesser moon rat species.
+East Malaysia lacks the tigers of the Peninsula, leaving Sunda clouded leopards, sunbears, and Sunda otter civet as the primary predators.
+Borneo elephants are also found there, along with Bornean orangutans, Mueller's gibbons, macaques, proboscis monkeys, silvered leaf monkeys, langurs, and slow lorises.
+Marbled cats and leopard cats are smaller predators.

 Kinabalu ferret-badgers, Kinabalu black shrews, Hose's palm civets, and Brooke's tree squirrels are endemic to the mountains of Borneo.
 Other small mammals include mongooses and giant rats.
 11,300 orangutans are found in East Malaysia.
 Other ape species include the white-handed gibbon and the siamang.
 Malaysia has 10 monkey species, divided between langurs and macaques.
 Proboscis monkeys, the world's largest monkey, are a langur species endemic to Borneo.
 Macaque species include the crab-eating macaque and the pig-tailed macaque.

 The Malayan tiger, a close relative of the Indochinese tiger, is endemic to the Malay peninsula with a remaining population of about 300 (250-340).
 Small cats such as the bay cat and various civet cats are also found.
 1200 Asian elephants exist on the Peninsula, with another population existing in East Malaysia.
 The world's largest cattle species, the seladang, is found in Malaysia.
 Fruit bats are also found throughout the country, with a high concentration in the Mulu Caves.

 Birds

 677 species of birds have been recorded just on the peninsula, with 794 recorded for the whole of Malaysia.
-A few are endemic to the mountains of the peninsula, such as the Malayan Whistling-Thrush.
+A few are endemic to the mountains of the peninsula, such as the Malayan whistling-thrush.
 Bornean forests show high levels of endemism among bird species, with 38 species found nowhere else.
 Black-browed babblers and white-crowned shamas are found only in these forests.
 Large numbers of hornbills, woodpeckers, and pittas such as the mangrove pitta are also present.